TheDeepDaemon/genetic-distance-projection/README.md

 # genetic-distance-projection
 A visualization method for evolutionary algorithms.

 The project is made up of two main parts:
-- The `genome_data` folder, which contains the `GenomeData` class.
+- The `gdp` folder, which contains the `GenomeData` class, and the `GenomeVisualizer` class.
 	- This is designed such that a person should be able to use it independently in another project.
 	- This contains the implementation of the genetic distance projection (GDP) visualization method.
-	- This is further broken down into reduction and visualization.
+	- Dimensionality reduction and visualization are handled separately.
 - The local implementation.
 	- This involves the loading of genome data, the loading of program arguments, and the use of GDP.
 	- This can be treated as an example of how to use the `GenomeData` class.